600 km repeater-like quantum communications with dual-band stabilisation: Experimental results for SNS-type protocols

-In Tab.~\ref{table:exp_results_SNS_asympt}, \ref{table:exp_results_TWCC_asympt} and \ref{table:exp_results_TWCC_fs} we report the detailed experimental results for the different SNS-type protocols tested.
-Tab.~\ref{table:exp_results_SNS_asympt} is reporting the results for the asymptotic SNS protocol (without TWCC).
-Tab.~\ref{table:exp_results_TWCC_asympt} summarises the results for the TWCC SNS TF-QKD protocol in the asymptotic scenario, while the ones in the finite size regime are reported in Tab.~\ref{table:exp_results_TWCC_asympt}.
-In all the tables are reported the distances at which the experiments were executed and the number of protocol encoded pulses that were sent ($N_0$).
-Also reported are the errors in the different bases and for different pulses intensities, and the calculated secret key rate (SRK) obtained at that distance (alongside the relative SKC$_0$ bound).
+In all the tables are reported the distances at which the experiments were executed and the number of quantum pulses that were sent ($N_0$).
+Also reported are the errors in the different bases and for different pulses intensities, and the calculated secret key rate (S\ZY{KR}) obtained at that distance (alongside the relative SKC$_0$ bound).
 For all the protocols, the exact number of pulses sent in each pulses pair configuration can be calculated by multiplying the respective configuration probabilities (deducible from Tab.~\ref{table:pattern_param_for_CAL} and \ref{table:pattern_param_for_SNS}) by $N_0$.
 The number of pulses detected in these configurations are reported in the tables below, labelled in the format $B_1B_2t_1t_2$, where $B_1$ and $t_1$ ($B_2$ and $t_2$) are the basis and the type of pulse sent by Alice (Bob).
 When TWCC is employed, quantities relative to the key post-processing are listed.